Vijay-Zayar/Influencer-Recognition/readme.md

 * UI : This contains ui website code
 * server: Python flask server
 * model: Contains Dataset and python notebook for model building

+Project Workflow
+* Data set preparation using Fatkun Batch Download Extension
+* Data Cleaning using numpy and opencv
+* Model building using sklearn and evaluation using GridSearchCV
+* Building Flask server API
+* Creating Web Application
+* Testing with single person and multiple people images

 Technologies used in this project,
 1. Python